-Councils Development Contribution Plan outlines the process for the collecting and expending local infrastructure contributions.
+Council's Development Contribution Plan outlines the process for collecting and expending local infrastructure contributions.

-- Fixed Development Contribution Plan - Part 1 (administration and works schedule) (PDF 787KB)
+- Fixed Local Infrastructure Contribution Plan — Administration and Work Schedule (PDF 2.5MB)

 Repealed plans (not current)

 On 26 September 2006 Council resolved to repeal the following plans:

 The plans were repealed on 30 June 2007 in accordance with the Environmental Planning and Assessment Act 1979.

 Voluntary Planning Agreements